Retail-Success/flurry-push/readme.md

 # Build and run
+1. Clone the repository.
+2. Initialize and update submodules to use Flurry 8.5.0. `git submodule init` then `git submodule update`
+3. Open the project in Xcode 9.3.
-1. Set the target's Bundle Identifier.
+4. Set the target's Bundle Identifier.
-2. Set the apiKey variable in AppDelegate.swift.
+5. Set the apiKey variable in AppDelegate.swift.
-3. Run the app.
+6. Run the app.
 Enable push notifications when prompted.
 The push token will be logged to the console when it is received.
-4. Send test push messages to the token from the Flurry/Marketing/Campaigns web page.
+7. Send test push messages to the token from the Flurry/Marketing/Campaigns web page.
-5. Observe logged messages.
+8. Observe logged messages.

 # CoreLocation implementation fails to respond within 15 seconds and the app is killed
 1. Monitor app messages from the Console app.